fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 ## The module's constants

-The module defines several public constants all integers, almost all intended to serve as error codes in reporting problems through an optional `stat` argument.
+The module defines several public integer constants, almost all intended to serve as error codes in reporting problems through an optional `stat` argument.
 One constant, `bits_kind` is the integer kind value for indexing bits and reporting counts of